The Life and Death of Peter Sellers: Plot

-Peter returns home to Peg's care to recuperate after the divorce and begins to see Maurice Woodruff (Stephen Fry), a clairvoyant to the stars, hoping to gain some direction; Woodruff's influence leads him to the Pink Panther series.
-Filming of The Pink Panther begins and his portrayal is a huge success, but Peter is disappointed with the final product and blames Blake Edwards (John Lithgow).
+Sellers returns home to Peg's care to recuperate after the divorce and begins to see Maurice Woodruff, a clairvoyant to the stars, hoping to gain some direction; Woodruff's influence leads him to the Pink Panther series.
+Filming of The Pink Panther begins and his portrayal is a huge success, but Sellers is disappointed with the final product and blames Blake Edwards.

-Peter returns to England to find his father on life support, which Peg had been keeping from him.
-After Bill has stated how proud he is of his son, he dies.
-Peter is heartbroken and cannot forgive Peg for not calling him; their close bond is irreversibly severed and Peter leaves.

-At The Dorchester Hotel, Stanley Kubrick (Stanley Tucci), persuades Peter to be in his new film, Dr. Strangelove.
-Peg comes to visit Peter on-set, but Peter decides to stay in character as the titular scientist to avoid confronting reality.
+Sellers returns to England to find his father on life support, which Peg had been keeping from him.
+After Bill says how proud he is of his son, he dies.
+Sellers is heartbroken and cannot forgive Peg for not calling him.
+Stanley Kubrick persuades Sellers to be in his new film, Dr. Strangelove.
+Peg comes to visit Sellers on-set, but Sellers decides to stay in character as the titular scientist to avoid confronting reality.
 Peg is unsettled and eventually leaves, feeling as though she has not truly seen her son.

-While Stanley and Peter are discussing the fourth character he is due to play, Peter grows aggravated about his workload, insisting he will not play the American bomber pilot.
-After he storms off, we watch the third change; Peter becomes Stanley, who turns to look at us with the Kubrick stare and tells us that Peter Sellers was not a person, simply a vessel, “but even an empty vessel can become too full”.
+While Kubrick and Sellers are discussing the fourth character he is due to play, Sellers grows aggravated about his workload, insisting he will not play the American bomber pilot.
+After he storms off, we watch the third change; Sellers becomes Kubrick, who turns to look at us with the Kubrick stare and tells us that Peter Sellers was not a person, simply a vessel, “but even an empty vessel can become too full”.

-Meanwhile, Maurice Woodruff is taking a bribe to convince Peter to do another Pink Panther film.
-Peter instead pursues his new neighbour Britt Ekland (Charlize Theron).
+Maurice Woodruff takes a bribe to convince Sellers to do another Pink Panther film, using Edwards's initials "BE" as a hint.
+Sellers misinterprets it and instead pursues his new neighbour, Britt Ekland.
 He asks her to be his date at the cinema where they see Dr. Strangelove.
 They marry just ten days after meeting.

-While on their honeymoon in Hollywood, Peter inhales amyl nitrites during sex, causing him to have a series of eight heart attacks.
-He is rushed to the hospital and Peg watches the breaking news of Peter's critical condition.
-During the resuscitation, a dream sequence takes place in Peter's consciousness with his many characters surrounding him, before he notices that he has a ticking bomb attached to his chest.
+While on their honeymoon, Sellers inhales amyl nitrites during sex, causing him to have a series of eight heart attacks.
+He is rushed to the hospital and Peg watches the breaking news of Sellers' critical condition.
+During the resuscitation, a dream sequence takes place in Sellers' consciousness with his many characters surrounding him, before he notices that he has a ticking bomb attached to his chest.
 When he wakes, he believes himself to now be invincible.
-Peter's next film is Casino Royale, but with his new lease of life, he wants to play it straight, much to the dismay of everyone involved.
+Sellers' next film is Casino Royale, but with his new lease of life, he wants to play it straight, much to the dismay of everyone involved.
 He abandons the film after no-one takes him seriously.

-Britt informs Peter that she has fallen pregnant, but is met with an unimpressed Peter, who doesn't want more children and suggests an abortion.
-However, Britt insists on keeping the baby.
-Once the baby is born, Peter and Britt's relationship becomes strained and they fight as the newborn interrupts scenes of After The Fox.
+Ekland informs Sellers that she is pregnant.
+Sellers, who doesn't want more children, suggests an abortion.
+Ekland insists on keeping the baby.
+Once the baby is born, Sellers and Ekland's relationship becomes strained and they fight as the newborn interrupts scenes of After The Fox.